DarkXaHTeP/DarkXaHTeP.CommandLine/README.md

 Same as Asp.Net Core Startup, CommandLine Startup can have two methods:

+`void Configure(IApplicationBuilder app)` is required.
+This is where application arguments and commands configuration happens using IApplicationBuilder.

-`void ConfigureServices(IServiceCollection services)` is optional. llows configuring Dependency Injection by providing access to application's IServiceCollection.
+`void ConfigureServices(IServiceCollection services)` is optional.
+Allows configuring Dependency Injection by providing access to application's IServiceCollection.
 This method is invoked prior to `Configure`

 ## IApplicationBuilder interface